 EN101 English 1: Composition C-3 Cr-3

 This course prepares students for calculus through a study of the properties and graphs of polynomial, rational, trigonometric, inverse trigonometric, exponential, and logarithmic functions.
 Topics include an introduction to mathematical argument and conic sections.
 Emphasis is placed on the function concept and the appropriate use of the language of mathematics.
-Prerequisite: An appropriate placement test result or MA125 College Algebra & Trigonometry.
+Prerequisite: Appropriate placement test score or MA125 College Algebra and Trigonometry.

 This course is a continuation of CH141 General Chemistry 1.
 Topics include chemical thermodynamics, electrochemistry, chemical kinetics, chemical and solution equilibrium, descriptive organic chemistry, nuclear chemistry, and descriptive chemistry of elements.
 Prerequisite: CH141 General Chemistry 1.

 CH247 Organic Chemistry 1Credits: 5.0

 This course introduces organic chemistry for science and engineering students.
 It includes a systematic study of classes of carbon compounds.
 It stresses reaction mechanisms, methods of synthesis, structured optical activity, chemical physical properties, and nomenclature.
 Topics included alkanes, alkenes, alkynes, aromatic compounds, stereochemistry, and spectroscopy.
 Prerequisites: CH141 General Chemistry 1 and CH142 General Chemistry 2.

 HI101 History of Civ 1Credits: 3.0